MEV in Binance Builder: Preparing Data

 This appendix expands the technical details underlying our data collection and processing.

 \textbf{Raw data acquisition.} We collect raw blockchain data directly from BSC full nodes over the block ranges associated with \bd{48Club} and \bd{Blockrazor}.
-Our crawler retrieves: \begin{compactitem} \item block headers, full block bodies, and transaction receipts; \item per-transaction execution traces via \texttt{debug\_traceTransaction}; \item contract bytecode and emitted events for all addresses interacting with builder-linked contracts. \end{compactitem} These artifacts form the basis for reconstructing swap paths, liquidity-pool interactions, and profit flows.
+Our crawler retrieves: \begin{packeditemize} \item block headers, full block bodies, and transaction receipts; \item per-transaction execution traces via the client tracing API; \item contract bytecode and emitted events for all addresses interacting with builder-linked contracts. \end{packeditemize} These artifacts form the basis for reconstructing swap paths, liquidity-pool interactions, and profit flows.

 \textbf{Path reconstruction and arbitrage identification.} For each transaction initiated by a builder-owned contract, we rebuild its full execution path by parsing \texttt{Swap}, \texttt{Sync}, \texttt{Transfer}, and router-level events.
 A transaction is labeled as an arbitrage cycle if: